DivineDragonFanClub/utj-springbone/README.md

 This is a fork tweaked for Fire Emblem Engage modding.

+# Changelog

+## 1.0.8
+- Fixed an issue that prevented changes from properly reflected in the Spring Job Manager.
+- Added back a debug view of the Spring Job Manager cache (SortedBones, jobColliders, etc.) to help troubleshoot configuration issues.

 What follows is the original README.

 ## How to set up (example)